Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Preliminaries

-\begin{lemma} Let $f : (X, \Delta) \to Z= \Spec R$ be a projective birational morphism from a three-dimensional plt (resp.\ klt, dlt) pair to the spectrum of an excellent base ring $R$ with a dualizing complex, and let $h : R \to R'$ be a flat map between excellent local rings with dualizing complexes and suppose that $h$ has geometrically regular fibers (for instance, an \'etale cover, or the strict henselization at a maximal ideal, or the completion thereof).
-Then the base changed pair $\left(X_{R'}, \Delta_{R'} \right)$ is plt (resp.\ klt,\ dlt). \end{lemma}
+\begin{lemma} Let $f : (X, \Delta) \to Z= \Spec R$ be a projective birational morphism from a three-dimensional plt (resp.\ klt, dlt) pair to the spectrum of an excellent base ring $R$ with a dualizing complex, and let $h : R \to R'$ be a flat map between excellent local ring s with dualizing complexes and suppose that $h$ has geometrically regular fibers (for instance, an \'etale cover, or the strict henselization at a maximal ideal, or the completion thereof).
+Then the base changed pair $\left(X_{R'}, \Delta_{R'} \right)$ is plt (resp.\ klt,\ dlt). \end{lemma} \begin{proof} This follows from \autoref{lem.BaseChangeOfResolution} since we can check these conditions on a single log resolution. \end{proof}